seijikun/desktopcast/README.md

 GStreamer is used to create an `rtsp://` server.
 This server is fed from a pipeline that captures your desktop as well as your current audio output (the sound that other applications output to your speakers) and forwards this to any client connecting to the server.
 This server is reachable under `rtsp://<yourip>:8554`.

-As soon as this server is setup, the uri under which this server can be reached within your local network is sent to the first Kodi instance Desktopcast finds via UPNP/DLNA.
+As soon as this server is setup, the uri under which this server can be reached within your local network is sent to all reachable UPNP/DLNA AVTransfer-capable devices that are found within 5 seconds.
-Kodi then connects to the rtsp server and displays the stream sent to it via the GStreamer pipeline.
+These devices then connect to the rtsp server that desktopcast hosts and displays the stream sent to them via the GStreamer pipeline.

 ### Screencapture
 To specify what should be screencaptured and cast, desktopcast attempts to use `xdg-desktop-portal`, which requires pipewire.